claytn/lisp_lodash/README.md

-### lisp_lodash
+## lisp_lodash
-An attempt to implement all lodash functions using common lisp
+An attempt to re-write the JavaScript lodash library in Common Lisp.